LibraryCarpentry/librarycarpentry.github.io/pages/about.md

 Library Carpentry was originally developed with support of the Software Sustainability Institute and has been incorporated as a Lesson Program with [The Carpentries](https://carpentries.org).
 Like [Software Carpentry](https://software-carpentry.org/lessons/) and [Data Carpentry](https://datacarpentry.org/lessons/), it maintains [its own lessons](/lessons/), [governance team](/team/) and [Curriculum Advisory Committee](/cac/).

 ### What is a Library Carpentry Workshop?
 An official Library Carpentry workshop must include our [core lessons](/lessons/).
 All workshops that are reported to Library Carpentry are listed in the 'Upcoming Workshops' section of this site and range from 1-day to multi-day.
 See _[What constitutes a Library Carpentry workshop?](https://librarycarpentry.org/blog/2018/08/07/what-is-a-workshop/)_ and _[Seventy-One Workshops… and Counting](https://librarycarpentry.org/blog/2018/08/01/seventy-one-and-counting/)_ for further information.
-Ideally attendees will bring their own laptops to workshops so that skills learnt can be replicated after the workshop without the need for any additional setup or software installation.
+Ideally attendees will bring their own laptops to workshops so that skills learned can be replicated after the workshop without the need for any additional setup or software installation.

 Workshops are run by a team.
 Ideally this will consist of:
 * a Host, who is the principal local contact for the workshop and who negotiates with Instructors about what lessons will be taught